tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/CaptionDemo/README.md

   ```
 ## Getting Started

-The main method, or main entry point of this application is at `MSDK_SkeletonDemo.cpp`
+The main method, or main entry point of this application is at `MSDK_CaptionDemo.cpp`

 From a high level point of view it will do the below.

-This is the base, or skeleton code which all of the other projects in this solution are based on.
+- Join a meeting
+- Wait for callback or status update.
+There are some prerequistes before you can fully run the caption demo.
+You will need the live translation and transcription service turned on in your account.
+  - You need to have host, co-host or recording permissions
+  - You need to be in-meeting.
+This is the status when you have fully joined a meeting.
+- Get the IClosedCaption Controller
+  - Use the IClosedCaption Controller to setEvent to an instance of  ClosedCaptionControllerEventListener.
+ClosedCaptionControllerEventListener is an implementation of IClosedCaptionControllerEvent
+- Thereafter, there are 2 main functionalities which you can test out.
+  - closed caption demo: To trigger the `onClosedCaptionMsgReceived` callback, these are the related methods
+    - EnableMeetingManualCaption
+	- AssignCCPriviledge
+	- SendClosedCaption
+  - transcription demo: To trigger the `onLiveTranscriptionStatus` , `onLiveTranscriptionMsgInfoReceived`, `onLiveTranscriptionMsgError`, `onOriginalLanguageMsgReceived`
+    - StartLiveTranscription
+    - SetTranslationLanguage
+    - EnableReceiveSpokenLanguageContent

 # Upgrading Guide